 Ready to harvest in just 60 days, this one is worth considering if you’re a little behind on your planting schedule.

-When mature, ‘Earliana’ weighs in at around 2 pounds with a compact head that’s 4-5 inches in diameter.
+When mature, ‘Earliana’ weighs in at around two pounds with a compact head that’s four to five inches in diameter.

 For best results, plant in full sun and space the plants 18 inches apart.